Semilinear wave equations on asymptotically de Sitter, Kerr-de Sitter and Minkowski spacetimes

 with each of $\Sigma_\pm$ being a union of connected components, and

-Recall from \cite[Section~2.5]{Va12}, which in turn is a simple modification of the semiclassical results of Nonnenmacher and Zworski \cite{Nonnenmacher-Zworski:Quantum}, and Datchev and Vasy \cite{Datchev-Vasy:Gluing-prop}, that under these sign conditions on $q$, estimates can be propagated in the backward direction along the Hamilton flow on $\Sigma_+$ and in the forward direction for $\Sigma_-$, or, phrased as a wave front set statement (the property of being singular propagates in the opposite direction as the property of being regular!), $\WF^s(u)$ is invariant in\footnote{That is, the invariance is away from the boundary $X$; we address the behavior at the boundary in the rest of the paragraph.} $(\Sigma_+\setminus\Sb^*_XM)\setminus\WF^{s-m+1}((\cP-i\cQ)u)$ under the forward Hamilton flow, and in $(\Sigma_-\setminus\Sb^*_XM)\setminus\WF^{s-m+1}((\cP-i\cQ)u)$ under the backward flow.
-Since this is a principal symbol argument, given in \cite[Section~2.5]{Va12} and \cite[Lemma~5.1]{Datchev-Vasy:Gluing-prop}, its extension to the b-setting only requires minimal changes.
-Namely, assuming one is away from radial points as one may (since at these the statement is vacuous), one constructs the principal symbol $c$ of the commutant on $\Tb^*M\setminus o$ as a $\CI$ function $c_0$ on $\Sb^*M$ with derivative of a fixed sign along the Hamilton flow in the region where one wants to obtain the estimate (exactly the same way as for real principal type proofs) multiplied by weights in $\tau$ and $\tilde\rho$, making the Hamilton derivative of $c_0$ large relative to $c_0$ to control the error terms from the weights, and computes $\la u,-i[C^*C,\tilde\cP]u\ra$, where $\tilde\cP$ is the symmetric part of $\cP-i\cQ$ (so has principal symbol $p$) and $\tilde\cQ$ is the antisymmetric part.
+Recall from \cite[\S2.5]{Va12}, which in turn is a simple modification of the semiclassical results of Nonnenmacher and Zworski \cite{Nonnenmacher-Zworski:Quantum}, and Datchev and Vasy \cite{Datchev-Vasy:Gluing-prop}, that under these sign conditions on $q$, estimates can be propagated in the backward direction along the Hamilton flow on $\Sigma_+$ and in the forward direction for $\Sigma_-$, or, phrased as a wave front set statement (the property of being singular propagates in the opposite direction as the property of being regular!), $\WF^s(u)$ is invariant in $(\Sigma_+\setminus\Sb^*_XM)\setminus\WF^{s-m+1}((\cP-i\cQ)u)$ under the forward Hamilton flow, and in $(\Sigma_-\setminus\Sb^*_XM)\setminus\WF^{s-m+1}((\cP-i\cQ)u)$ under the backward flow.
+(That is, the invariance is away from the boundary $X$; we address the behavior at the boundary in the rest of the paragraph.)
+Since this is a principal symbol argument, given in \cite[\S2.5]{Va12} and \cite[Lemma~5.1]{Datchev-Vasy:Gluing-prop}, its extension to the b-setting only requires minimal changes.
+Namely, assuming one is away from radial points as one may (since at these the statement is vacuous), one constructs the principal symbol $c$ of the commutant on $\Tb^*M\setminus o$ as a $\CI$ function $c_0$ on $\Sb^*M$ with derivative of a fixed sign along the Hamilton flow in the region where one wants to obtain the estimate (exactly the same way as for real principal type proofs) multiplied by weights in $\tau$ and $\wt\rho$, making the Hamilton derivative of $c_0$ large relative to $c_0$ to control the error terms from the weights, and computes $\la u,-i[C^*C,\wt\cP]u\ra$, where $\wt\cP$ is the symmetric part of $\cP-i\cQ$ (so has principal symbol $p$) and $\wt\cQ$ is the antisymmetric part.
 This gives